wcfrobert/wcfrobert.github.io/_posts/2026-02-15-why-programming.md

 <img src="/assets/img/blog/2025/etabs/etabs15.png" style="width:80%;"/>
 *Toolbox of a modern day structural engineers.
 A weird mélange of software and tools*

-Engineers of the past relied on slide rules, and straight edges.
+Engineers of the past relied on slide rules and straight edges.
 Modern engineers rely on FEM, intricate spreadsheets, acres of grasshopper scripts.
 Python, Rhino, Tekla, Speckle, Karamba, MathCAD - an assortment of tools that sounds like gibberish to any engineer born before the 1980s.

-A building project today requires the design of thousands of elements, checking each for dozens of failure modes, under hundreds of load cases[^3], repetitively through an inexplicable number of iterations.
+A building today requires the design of thousands of elements, checking each for dozens of failure modes, under hundreds of load cases[^3], repetitively through an inexplicable number of iterations.
 We need to keep track of all this data, process it, visualize it, save it to a database, automate it, parametrize it, transfer it between software.
 Gone are the days of paper, pencils, and calculators.
 Nowadays, engineers are preoccupied with data, algorithms, and python.

-While it may seem overwhelming[^4], much like slide rules and calculators, these new tools empower us, and are simply new additions to the structural engineer's ever-expanding toolbox.
+While it may seem overwhelming[^4], much like slide rules and calculators, these tools empower us to do more, and are simply new additions to the structural engineer's ever-expanding toolbox.